chauvinSimon/reality_show/README.md

 - `"apple"` is identified by the ID #100.
 - `"zoo"` by ID #99,900.

-There exists a **mapping from these identifiers to the 4,000-long descriptions**.
+There exists a **one-to-one mapping from these identifiers to the 4,000-long descriptions**.
 Imagine a table with 100,000 rows and 4,000 columns.
 The 100th row is the one for `"apple"`.
 It has 4,000 decimal numbers associated with it: